connecteev/laravel-email-campaigns-spatie/docs/working-with-lists/subscribing-to-a-list.md

 $emailList->subscribe('john@example.com');
 ```

-Behind the scenes we'll create a `Subscriber` with email `john@example.com` and a `Subscription`, which is the relation between a subscriber and a list.
+Behind the scenes, we'll create a `Subscriber` with email `john@example.com` and a `Subscription`, which is the relation between a subscriber and a list.

 If you subscribe an email twice to the same list, only one subscription will be created.